-High Potential Individual Visa
+High Potential Individual Visa UK – 2025 Guide

-What is the High Potential Individual Visa?
+What is a UK High Potential Individual Visa?

-Those who have successfully completed a PhD or other doctoral-level qualification may stay for up to three years.
+Those who have completed a PhD or other doctoral-level qualification may stay up to three years.
 You cannot extend the visa after that time, but you may be able to switch to a Skilled Worker visa or other eligible UK visas.
+You don’t need a job offer to qualify for the High Potential Individual visa route.

 What Can I Do With a High Potential Individual Visa?